jennschiffer/timbles.js/readme.md

     dataType: 'json', // right now data types can be 'array' or it defaults to 'json'
     data: 'data.json', // the json file if dataType is 'json', an array if dataType is 'array'
-    sorting: true, // if you want columns to be sortable
     columns: [

       /**